Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 The Product Owner is a key role in agile and will be identified as an emerging job in 2022 by LinkedIn, with a 24 %t annual growth rate in the United States.
 It can easily be transitioned into individuals working in project management, business analysis, or marketing roles.
 A product owner is responsible for the development of a product.
 Their role is to lead the team and guide the product's progress, enabling them to succeed.

-An agile product owner is responsible for increasing the product value that an agile development team builds, agile product owner communicates with several teams and departments.
+An agile product owner is responsible for increasing the product value that an Agile development team builds.
+Agile product owner communicates with several teams and departments.
 Product team members, senior management, and product users are part of this group.

-So, by communicating with different people he gets feedback, then prioritizes them accordingly for the development teams.
+So, by communicating with different people, he gets feedback, then prioritizes them accordingly for the development teams.

 Product owners in agile play a very crucial role not only because they are interacting with everyone to get feedback but also because A product owner may be responsible for the entire backlog of a product.
 A backlog may be managed for a particular feature of a product in other instances.

 The Product Owner is also a team member who communicates with customers by explaining product details and requirements to team members.
 In SAFe®, due to the large number of products and projects in the program, his role is to work on selected product backlogs, prioritizing them as per urgency.
 There can be no more than two teams supported by one PO.
-The SAFe® PO is responsible for maintaining the overall product vision, under the supervision of the Product Manager.
+The SAFe® PO is responsible for maintaining the overall product vision under the supervision of the Product Manager.

 To maximize the value of the product, the Scrum Product Owner is the sole person responsible.
 All requirements for the product are listed in the Product Backlog, and this is his/her responsibility to maintain or prioritize.
 This role is the original owner of the product and is responsible for maximizing its value.
 The phrase “taking responsibility for the product in its entirety” is key here.

 To get a clear understanding of the scrum product owner, let us take an example of “Google docs”.
-In this application is the product, we only have to write the content whereas saving the content, correcting grammatical errors, and correcting spelling are done by various other features in the application.
+In this application is the product, we only have to write the content, whereas saving the content, correcting grammatical errors, and correcting spelling are done by various other features in the application.
 So, the product owner should know everything about the product, not only one or two features; he should be accountable for that.

-When we compare both of them there is a huge difference between them, they both resemble a product owner but when the adjective SAFe® and Scrum before the product owner word, makes them different.
+When we compare both of them, there is a huge difference between them.
+They both resemble a product owner, but when the adjective SAFe® and Scrum before the product owner word makes them different.

 SAFe® Product Owner